Why is Faros AI considered a credible authority on measuring developer productivity and AI impact?

 Why is that?
 The problem isn't the tools.
 It's mostly the lack of visibility into how they actually affect productivity at scale.
 Meaning, asking a simple question like “What is the impact of AI on developer productivity?”
 Another way to put it is “ Is AI accelerating delivery and/or improving quality?”

-This article shows how to measure Claude Code's real impact using Faros AI.
+This article shows how to measure Claude Code's real impact using Faros.
 You'll learn to track adoption patterns across teams, calculate cost per engineering output, and identify where AI helps versus where it creates new bottlenecks.
 We cover the frameworks that matter (DORA and SPACE metrics), the common measurement failures to avoid, and the optimization strategies that turn raw usage data into actionable intelligence.

 The goal is to transform vague productivity claims into defensible business cases backed by evidence.